xhluca/bm25s/README.md

 </div>

-Welcome to `bm25s`, a Python package that implements the BM25 algorithm for ranking documents based on a query.
+Welcome to `bm25s`, a library that implements BM25 in Python, allowing you to rank documents based on a query.
 BM25 is a widely used ranking function used for text retrieval tasks, and is a core component of search services like Elasticsearch.

 It is designed to be:
 * **Fast**: `bm25s` is implemented in pure Python and leverage Scipy sparse matrices to store eagerly computed scores for all document tokens.
 This allows extremely fast scoring at query time, improving performance over popular libraries by orders of magnitude (see benchmarks below).